kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 * Dockerized the app and push the docker image to dockerhub and AWS private docker registry

-* Deploy the app to AWS's ElasticBeanStalk
+* Deploy the app to AWS's ElasticBeanStalk Docker v1